oldham123/cfa_level_iii/_readings/Reading 31 Risk Management.md

   - Risk-adjusted return on invested capital
   - Return over maximum drawdown $\rightarrow \frac{\bar{R_p}}{\text{maximum drawdown}}$
   - Sortino ratio $\rightarrow \frac{\bar{R_p} - \text{MAR}}{\text{downside deviation}}$
+    - The motivation behind the Sortino ratio, is that strong performance can inflate measures of volatility
+    - This means that if standard deviations are used as a performance indicator, high performing managers can be punished

 - **Nominal position limits** are alocations of dollar amounts
   - Their use has several drawbacks: